Skip to content

 A still from CCTV footage of Mackenzie flytipping

-And a woman who was linked to two separate incidents of waste being dumped at a residential property has been ordered to pay more than £600 in another case brought by Durham County Council.
+And a woman who was linked to two separate incidents of waste being dumped at a residential property has been ordered to pay more than £600 in another case brought by us.

-In the first case, Peterlee Magistrates heard a neighbourhood warden from the council found a flytip of soil in a rural setting at Bank Foot in July this year.
+In the first case, Peterlee Magistrates heard that one of our neighbourhood warden found a flytip of soil in a rural setting at Bank Foot in July this year.

 CCTV footage was checked and showed a vehicle entering the site on three occasions between 11.10am and 12.39pm the same day.